 - Tuck it in to keep the filling secure and keep rolling until you get to the end.

-- Cut the wrap in half and enjoy!
+- Cut the wrap in half, dip or drizzle on top the tahini dressing and enjoy!